theplantista/interview-frontend/README.md

 - Handling the cases in the problem statement
 - Tech decisions and implementation approach based on the problem statement

 We look forward to reviewing your approach.
+You are welcome to use boilerplate code to get started.
 If you have clarifying questions, please reach out to us.